DenizenScript/Denizen-Beginners-Guide/source/guides/basics/flags.md

 ![](images/ore_counter.gif)

 You can use the 'clear' data action, marked with a `!` symbol, to remove a flag at any time.
 After using the script example above, try doing `/ex flag player ores_broken:!` to remove your own iron ore counter flag, then break another iron ore block.
-If all went went, you will see the flag tag fills with a value of `1` <span class="parens">(indicating that as far as the script knows, this is the first iron ore you've ever mined)</span>.
+If all went well, you will see the flag tag fills with a value of `1` <span class="parens">(indicating that as far as the script knows, this is the first iron ore you've ever mined)</span>.

 ### Do You Have This Flag?